 A dental injury is usually caused by a blow to your face or mouth that results in one or more teeth being damaged or knocked out.
 It’s important to know what to do if you have a dental injury and how to try to prevent common ones.

 There are a number of ways in which your teeth can be damaged, such as chipping or breaking (fracturing) a tooth.
 A dental injury can also cause your tooth to come out of its socket (dental avulsion).

 Any number of things can cause a dental injury.
 For example, you may have a fall, get hit in the face or be in a road traffic accident.
 Sometimes even eating something very hard can break your tooth, particularly if it’s been weakened by tooth decay.
 Most dental injuries occur as a result of a fall, and many young children damage their milk (baby) teeth while they are still unsteady walking and running.

-If you have a dental injury, or someone you know has one, it's important to get the right help.
+If you or someone you’re with has a dental injury, it's important to get the right help.

 Try to do the following if your tooth has been knocked out.

 Even if you don't think your tooth is broken, it's important to see your dentist as soon as possible.
 There may be an injury below the gumline that you can't see.

 Your dentist will look inside your mouth to see if your tooth has been reimplanted properly.
 If not, and depending on your injury, he or she may try to reimplant it as soon as possible.
 However, this may not always be appropriate or possible.

 You may need to have your tooth splinted (joined to your neighbouring teeth) to hold it in place as it heals.
 There are different types of splint – the most common is made of clear plastic.
 Another type is a thin piece of wire that attaches your loose tooth to those on either side of it.
 How long you need to keep the splint on will depend on how severe your injury was.